 Mrs. Biggs teaches 8th grade physical science at Red Top Middle School in Emerson, Georgia.
 This will be her 13th year in education.
 She is excited to be hosting LPS in her classroom for the first time this year!
 Mrs. Biggs received her Bachelors in Biology from Georgia Southern University, her Masters in Science Education from Georgia State University and will graduate with her Specialist degree in Instructional Technology from Kennesaw State University in December 2022!
 When she is not in the classroom, Mrs. Biggs enjoys spending quality time with her husband and daughters, playing with her dogs, tending to her chickens, and boating on the lake.
 You can follow Mrs. Biggs on Twitter @jenna_lynn986.

-Ms. Holland is a 6th and 7th grade science teacher at Anacapa Middle School in Ventura, CA. She has been teaching for 11 years and this is her first year participating in LPS.
+Ms. Holland is a 6th grade science teacher at Anacapa Middle School in Ventura, CA. She has been teaching for 12 years and this is her second year participating in LPS.
 When she isn’t teaching, she can be found hiking with her dog, nature journaling, and camping on the Channel Islands.
 Ms. Holland believes students learn science by doing science, and strives to provide as many real world, hands-on experiences for her students as possible.
 From engineering challenges to raising trout in the classroom, she tries to make her science classroom an engaging place to be.
 Ms. Holland is excited to bring LPS to her classroom and provide her students with the opportunity to connect with scientists around the world.
 She believes this will not only help get her students excited about science, but will help make STEM careers more accessible to all of her students.

 Mrs. Radford teaches 6th - 8th grade science at Phoenix High School in Braithwaite, Louisiana.
 This is her 12th year teaching and her 3rd year hosting LPS in her classroom.
 She is excited to provide her students with an opportunity to be able to connect with scientists and explore the world outside of their small community through this pen pal program.
 Mrs. Radford values hard work and perseverance in her classroom.
 She enjoys teaching science and watching her students become better problem solvers and creative thinkers during the investigation process.
 When not teaching, you can find Mrs. Radford spending quality time with her family.